walwalwalides/Delphi-Collection-Thread/AnonymThread/README.md

 # AnonymThread
-- Create anonymous thread with approch.
+- Create Anonymous Thread With Approch.
 ![](AnonymThread.png)

 # Features
-- Execute code in an anonymous thread .
+- Execute Code in an Anonymous Thread .
-- Checking thread running before close
+- Checking Thread if is running before Close the Application .